-In connection with the Acquisition, Envestnet paid \$195,000 in cash for all the outstanding shares of FolioDynamix, subject to certain closing and post-closing adjustments.
-Envestnet funded the Acquisition price with a combination of cash on the Company's balance sheet and with borrowings under its revolving credit facility.
+On January 2, 2018, Envestnet acquired ("the Acquisition") Folio Dynamics Holdings, Inc., a Delaware corporation ("FolioDynamix") through a merger of FolioDynamix with and into a wholly owned subsidiary of Envestnet.
+In connection with the Acquisition, Envestnet paid consideration of \$193,135 for FolioDynamix, subject to certain closing and post-closing adjustments.
+Envestnet funded the Acquisition with a combination of cash on the Company's balance sheet, purchase consideration liabilities and borrowings under its revolving credit facility.

-FolioDynamix provides financial institutions, registered investment advisors, and other wealth management clients with an end-to-end technology solution paired with a suite of advisory tools including model portfolios, research, and overlay management services.
+FolioDynamix provides financial institutions, RIAs and other wealth management clients with an end-to-end technology solution paired with a suite of advisory tools including model portfolios, research and overlay management services.
 The acquisition of FolioDynamix added complementary trading tools as well as commission and brokerage support to Envestnet's existing suite of offerings.
 The Company expects to integrate the technology and operations of FolioDynamix into the Company's wealth management business, enabling the Company to further leverage its operating scale and data analytics capabilities.
+FolioDynamix is included in the Envestnet segment.